SarahCreager/reading-note/code301/class07.md

 PUT allows a system to replace something in another system.

 ### What does PATCH do?
-PATCH allows a system wants to do a partial update.
+PATCH allows a system to do a partial update.

 [Back to Homepage](../README.md)